-A legal costs budget is typically prepared and filed at the CMC stage, covering any costs which are incurred to date and costs to be incurred going forward, known as anticipated or estimated costs.
-A costs budget will be approved at a Costs Management Hearing by way of Costs Management Order (as per PD 3e of the Civil Procedure Rules) or agreed between the parties prior to the CCMC taking place.
+A legal Costs Budget is typically prepared and filed at the CMC stage, covering any costs which are incurred to date and costs to be incurred going forward, known as anticipated or estimated costs.
+A Costs Budget will be approved at a Costs & Case Management Hearing (CCMC) by way of Costs Management Order (as per PD 3e of the Civil Procedure Rules) or agreed between the parties prior to the CCMC taking place.
 The costs of the receiving party at detailed assessment are then bound to the limits set out in the approved budget unless a good reason to depart from the budget can be provided.

-This was a case whereby an application to amend costs budget was made.
+This was a case whereby an application to amend a Costs Budget was made.
 This case was a professional negligence claim of £10 million made by developers Persimmon Homes Ltd against international firm Osborne Clarke.